JG

 "Now that you mention it, that's actually exactly what I've been feeling for years!

 But how do you know?
-And is it possible to do anything about it?
+And is there anything we can do about it?

-It's possible by intervening mainly on the camber and/or straightness of the stick, on the balance of the bow and on the quality and thickness of the bit.
+It can be done mainly by adjusting the camber and/or straightness of the stick, the balance of the bow and the quality and thickness of the bit.

-Bow adjustment is a highly demanding operation requiring real expertise.
+Bow adjustment is an operation that requires real expertise.

 The musician taking part in a bow adjustment has the unique opportunity to feel and validate each change made to the bow.
 It's also an opportunity to :

-- to explore and understand the relationship between the technical characteristics of the bow and playing sensations, by comparing impressions and intimate convictions with precise measurements and explanations.
+to explore and understand the relationship between the technical characteristics of the bow and how it feels to play, by comparing impressions and intimate convictions with precise measurements and explanations.

 - develop a vocabulary for expressing these needs.